Arezookhalili/Arezookhalili.github.io/_posts/2023-03-30-Enhancing-Targeting-Accuracy-Using-ML (Classification).md

 ![alt text](/img/posts/log-reg-confusion-matrix.png "Logistic Regression Confusion Matrix")

 <br>
-The aim is to have a high proportion of observations falling into the top left cell (predicted non-signup and actual non-signup) and the bottom right cell (predicted signup and actual signup).
+The aim was to have a high proportion of observations falling into the top left cell (predicted non-signup and actual non-signup) and the bottom right cell (predicted signup and actual signup).

-Since the proportion of signups in our data was around 30:70 we will next analyze not only Classification Accuracy, but also Precision, Recall, and F1-Score which will help us assess how well our model has performed in reality.
+Since the proportion of signups in my data was around 30:70 I analyzed not only Classification Accuracy, but also Precision, Recall, and F1-Score which helped me assess how well my model had performed in reality.

 <br>
 ##### Classification Performance Metrics